R Lang & Associates

 3) The remaining force of Earth’s gravity, FG, can be shown as a vector, broken into two orthogonal components, FGy which is directly counter to the spacecraft’s Thrust, and the other component FGx which is acting lateral on the spacecraft.

-4) The spacecraft’s thrust needs to overcome the direct counter component of Earth’s gravity FGy, but this is not so difficult if the spacecraft is in a high orbit (distant from the Earth).
+4) The spacecraft’s thrust needs to overcome the direct component of Earth’s gravity FGy, but this is not so difficult if the spacecraft is in a high orbit (distant from the Earth).
 Therefore, the amount and duration of the thrust burn mostly dictates how fast you want to travel to the Moon, and is not critical in determining a trajectory.

 5) The small lateral component of Earth’s gravity FGx will tend to draw the spacecraft in a lateral direction, and this small amount of lateral force can either be compensated or utilized by the spacecraft by choosing which location in the Earth-orbit to start the burn.
 From the diagram below and left, if you want to approach the Moon from the right side (orbit the Moon counterclockwise) you will begin the burn at the “X” so that the small lateral force places you on the preferred path, or lunar trajectory.
 This method compensates for the small lateral gravity force.
 If you want to utilize the small lateral gravity force instead, and approach the Moon on the left side, then the burn can begin at the “X” (diagram below and right).